ADVERT

 How to use this tool

-- Enter the coefficients exactly as they appear in your exam or homework equation.
+- Enter coefficients exactly as written in your equation or system.

-- Scroll to the solution panel to see the final answer plus step‑by‑step algebra working.
+- Copy or download the solution panel with the full step-by-step working.

 Great online equation solver for homework

-- Use this online equation solver to verify linear equation solutions and quadratic roots in seconds.
+- Use this equation solver to verify linear solutions, quadratic roots, and multi-variable system answers in seconds.

 What this equation calculator supports